TranPhucVinh/Cplusplus/Object-oriented programming/Inheritance.md

 	derive_class_object.base_class_function();// Base class display function }
 ```

+``void display_function()`` are defined in the base_class and in the derived class with different ways.
+This is known as **polymorphism**, as a function in inheritance can have many form in both the base class and the derive classes.

 # protect method

 ``protected`` access modifier is similar to ``private`` access modifiers, the difference is that the class member declared as ``protected`` are inaccessible outside the class but they can be accessed by any subclass (derived class) of that class.